Common Mouth Problems

 Chronic Cheek Biting and Chewing

 This disorder results from chronic cheek biting and chewing (Morsicatio Buccarum).
 It manifests itself as white, raised, lumpy formations that develop on the cheek mucosa after chronic cheek chewing.
-We usually observe morsicatio buccarum in irritable and neurotic individuals.
+We usually observe morsicatio buccarum in irritable and unstable individuals.
 In addition, tooth deformities can also cause this condition.
 Medical or dental interventions to reduce trauma are the main treatment modalities.

 Mucocele